The CNIB Foundation’s Angela Bonfanti Chats with Joan Kelley Walker

 Angela Bonfanti, the CNIB Foundation’s Senior Vice President of Foundation Programs, recently chatted with Joan Kelley Walker about how the Foundation is adapting its summer programming and fundraising initiatives in a time of COVID.
 Watch their chat and learn more!Read more

-Our adaptive dance instructor, Tiffany Tjosvold, will be leading a zoom based dance and movement program for children.
-This group runs via Zoom web conference and teleconference every Friday from 10-10:45 a.m.
+Weekly call-in social group.
+Each session will have a topic of discussion.
+This group runs via Zoom web conference and teleconference every Friday from 2-3 p.m.
 Pacific Time.
 Call in information will be given upon registration.Read more

 CNIB Foundation expands virtual program offerings across Canada

 In response to COVID-19, the CNIB Foundation has expanded its virtual program offerings across Canada.